Business and Community Leadership Fellows

 Although the selection committee will look at traditional measures such as GPA (a minimum 3.0 is required), the BCLF program will give priority to business students who have demonstrated a commitment and passion for community service and volunteerism prior to college and in their first year at USC.

 - Demonstrate your commitment to community leadership by engaging in a variety of volunteer service activities.
 The most competitive BCLF applicants will have completed at least 60 hours of community service during their freshman year.
-The Community Service Verification Form may be used to track hours of community service.
 Potential applicants are encouraged to explore volunteer opportunities through USC's Leadership and Service Center and other sources.
 (Fall 2016 - Spring 2017)

 - Participate in substantial immersive work in one community agency (undergraduate fellows will be assigned to work in one of several areas that best suits their talents and interests including Education and Children, Health and Wellness, Hunger and Homelessness, and others.)

-- Fall: take required course - Ethics and Corporate Social Responsibility
+- Take required BADM 490: Corporate Social Responsibility

-- Spring: take MGMT 250 - Business Communication (Business and Community Leadership special topic section).
+- Take optional section of MGMT 250: Business Communication (Business and Community Leadership special topic section)

-- Implement and lead a specific project for your selected agency
+- Develop and lead a specific project for your selected agency

 - Complete Emerging Community Leadership Development course sponsored by BB&T